PTAAS EXCHANGE

 As TechCrunch highlights, “there is no easy answer” to this question.

 That said, looking more broadly at the startup landscape, the latest studies suggest that companies spend around 10 to 15% of their annual budgets on cybersecurity.
-Yet, this can be a difficult benchmark to use for many new companies, since business models and tech stacks vary greatly.
+Yet, this can be a problematic benchmark for many new companies since business models and tech stacks vary greatly.

 cyber-spend-varies-considerably-by-industry-atlas-graphic